jvican/jvican.github.io/content/post/reduce-compile-times.md

 eyes and see where that leads us.

-If you try to validate previously-formed assumptions, it's likely you'll be misleaded by the data.
+If you try to validate previously-formed assumptions, it's likely you'll be misled by the data.
 I've been there, so don't fall into the same trap.

 Profiling compilation times requires dedicated tools.
 There isn't much we can get from using profilers like Yourkit or Java Flight Recorder because they show